muthandir/Ideabot/README.md

 - **Environment Configuration**: Uses `.env` files for sensitive information.
 - **Rate Limiter**: A rate limiter is implemented to prevent abuse.

+## Potential Improvements
+- **Logging**: Improved logging can be implemented for better transporting the logs to the desired log repository (like Betterstack, Splunk etc.).
+- **LLM Prompt Administration**: The functionality to manage and customize prompts wrapping the user messages to be sent to the language model can be implemented.

 ## Setup Instructions

 ### Prerequisites